 Home > Newsletters > Daily: Love or hate Earth Hour? > Daily Dose: This is why your vanilla or cinnamon flavoured e-cigarette is toxic > Health-in-Motion 29 January 2018 When it comes to eating, what is revolting to an ape?
 When it comes to eating, what is revolting to an ape?
 Investigating the possible evolutionary origins of disgust in humans, a team of Japanese scientists recently explored whether humans and chimpanzees are grossed out by the same things.
 They found that, using their senses of smell, vision and touch chimps seemed to be as repulsed as we would be by potential sources of food that were placed near possible biological contaminants such as blood, feces and semen, thus protecting themselves against diseases and parasites.
-0 More: Daily Dose: This is why your vanilla or cinnamon flavoured e-cigarette is toxicHealth-in-Motion advertisement Other news Medical 'Game changer' tuberculosis drug cures 8 in 10 Lifestyle Bad news: Your chocolate Labrador won't live as long as other Labs Medical A staggering 30 million Americans now have diabetes Medical Could even high-fat dairy be good for you?
-Diet and nutrition Brain's 'self-control' centre may be key to weight-loss success Medical Going deaf – a story of gradual hearing loss From our sponsors Dementia and Incontinence: what you need to know Tell-tale signs you need a mattress upgrade Keen to win a R2 000 voucher?
-Good health begins in your gastrointestinal tract Live healthier Healthy gut » IBS – 4 symptoms that extend beyond your stomach When you think of IBS, symptoms that come to mind include diarrhoea, constipation and gas.
-However, there are other symptoms that extend beyond your stomach.
-Sex health » Do you feel sad after sex?
-This is why and what you can do about it A new study published in the Journal of Sex & Marital Therapy has revealed that 41% of the men surveyed had felt sad after sex in the previous four weeks.
+0 NEXT ON HEALTH24X WATCH: Living with narcolepsy 2019-07-17 05:32 More: Daily Dose: This is why your vanilla or cinnamon flavoured e-cigarette is toxicHealth-in-Motion advertisement Other news Medical Sex seems to be just what the doctor ordered for this debilitating condition - but there's a catch - only men seem to benefit Medical Too much social media a depression risk for teens Diet and nutrition Why do I crave salt?
+Diet and nutrition Long-distance runner?
+These are the vitamins and minerals your body needs Medical WATCH: This woman absorbed her sibling in the womb and is now her own twin Medical Worries that tough rules on e-cigarettes may push people back to smoking Live healthier Heart health » 5 women share exactly what it feels like to have a heart attack 'I felt like I had a pill stuck in my throat.'
+Diet & Nutrition » 8 benefits of gherkin juice that will make you want to drink some ASAP Goodbye, salt craving.